16 products

 - First harvests arrive

-- Highest prices due to scarcity
+- Highest prices due to rarity

 Peak Season (November)